Life (video games): Extra lives

-An extra life, also called a 1-up, is a video game item that increments the player character's number of lives.
+An extra life or a 1-up is a video game item that increments the player character's number of lives.
 Because there are no universal game rules, the form 1-ups take varies from game to game, but are often rare and difficult items to acquire.
-The use of the term "1-up" to designate an extra life first appeared in Super Mario Bros., where a green "1-Up Mushroom" gives the player an extra life.
+The use of the term "1-up" to designate an extra life first appeared in Super Mario Bros., where a 1-Up could be obtained in several ways, including grabbing a green "1-Up Mushroom", collecting 100 coins, using a Koopa shell to kill eight or more consecutive enemies, and jumping on eight or more consecutive enemies without touching the ground.
 The term quickly caught on, seeing use in both home and arcade video games.

 A number of games included an exploitable design flaw called a "1-up loop", in which it is possible to consistently acquire two or more 1-ups between a certain checkpoint and the following checkpoint.
 The player can thus acquire two 1-ups, make the character die, and restart from the first checkpoint with a net gain of one life; this procedure can then be repeated for as many lives as the player desires.

-There are also rare instances where a player may get as many lives as desired in a single life.
-One such case is possible in Super Mario Galaxy 2 for the Wii.
-In this game's Supermassive Galaxy level, there is a small disc-shaped dirt planet upon which three Koopas (enlarged, as fits the theme of the level) walk.
-It is possible to jump and bounce on the shell of one of them, and, over the course of a few minutes of bouncing, cultivate the maximum number of 99 lives.